Kairotic/coding-with-knots/quipu.md

 After an inquiry in the interpretations of archaeological findings, we found two promising quipus which made us curious.
-The paper by Juliana Martins[] on the astronomical analysis of an Inca Quipu pointed to two interesting candidates from Leymebamba (UR006 and UR009).
+The paper by Juliana Martins[] on the astronomical analysis of an Inca Quipu pointed to two interesting candidates from Leymebamba (#UR006 and #UR009).

 This time, we sonically displayed more of the data dimensions.
-Here is a first result (UR006):
+Here is a first result (#UR006):

 ![](figures/UR006-spectrum.png)

-It is not well visible in the spectrogram but audible that each short sound event (about 1/10 of a second an shorter as we go down the subsidiaries) has a number of independent timbral properties, some of which have significant pattern across longer sections.
-Here is an overview of what “quipu dimension” is mapped onto which sound
+It is not well visible in the spectrogram but audible that each short sound event (about 1/10 of a second shorter as we go down the subsidiaries) has a number of independent timbral properties, some of which have significant pattern across longer sections.
-dimension:

 | quipu | sound |
 | --- | --- |